 What’s Great About the OXO Auto-Drip Water Tank

-The big thing to love about the OXO is that it lets you walk away.
+The big thing to to highlight about what we love in our OXO pour over review is that it lets you walk away.
 While writing this article I started a brew with about 75 seconds of work, wrote six paragraphs, and then went to fetch my brewed coffee.
 Pretty cool 🙂

 Beyond that, I really like the simple directions card that OXO has put in the box.
 They recommend a brew-ratio of 1:18 (that’s beans vs water), and the card just has done the obvious conversions so I don’t have to.
 It also lays out the rather simple directions I gave above in a clear and concise set of words and illustrations.